turbot/terraform-provider-steampipecloud/docs/resources/organization_workspace_member.md

 - `workspace_id` - A unique identifier of the workspace.
 - `user_id` - A unique identifier of the user to add to the workspace.
 - `display_name` - The display name of the user to add to the workspace.
+- `email` - The email of the user to add to the workspace.
 - `status` - The current membership status.
 Can be either `invited`, or `accepted`.
+- `scope` - The level of membership for the user.
+Can be either `org` or `workspace`.
 - `created_at` - The time when the invitation has been sent.
 - `updated_at` - The time when the membership was last updated.
 - `created_by` - The handle of the user who sent the invitation.